brassica-collective/handbook/content/brassica/handbook/Agreements/supporter_agreement.md

 * IN-SCOPE:
   * Responsibilities for conduct support required for us to implement our other collective agreements as participants and collaborators are clearly within the scope of our collective responsibility.
-  * **These responsibilities differ for each support role (see Section on the number and types of Supporter Roles examples).**
+  * **These responsibilities differ for each support role.**
 * OUT-OF-SCOPE:
   * Support requests that are unrelated to participation in this housing collective (noting that at times individuals who are participants in the collective may also have separately agreed to support each other outside the context of involvement in the same housing collective). **We encourage participants to practice reaching out to their broader support networks for these forms of support.**
   * Support for [non-participants](../../howtos/guidelines_non-participant) (with the exception of [collaborators](../../howtos/guidelines_collaborators) who have initiated a Conduct Agreement Response)

 #### How do we learn to implement our Conduct Supporter responsibilities?